tkareine/jekyll-minibundle/README.md

 tool that supports reading input from STDIN and writing the output to STDOUT.
 You write the configuration for input sources directly into the content file where you want the markup tag for the bundle file to appear.
-The outcome will be a markup tag containing the path to the bundle file, and the Jekyll's output directory will have the bundle file at that path.
-The path will contain a fingerprint.
+The markup tag contains the path to the bundle file, and the Jekyll's output directory will have the bundle file at that path.
+The path will contain an MD5 fingerprint.

-Place `minibundle` block with configuration into your content file where you want the generated markup to appear.
+Place `minibundle` [Liquid][Liquid] block into your content file where you want the generated markup to appear.
+Write bundling configuration inside the block in [YAML][YAML] syntax.
 For example, to bundle a set of JavaScript sources:

 ``` text
 {% minibundle js %}